Unruly Bodies, Skin as Soil

 It is Tough

 In-person interview with Jim Amaral.
 Casa Amaral, Bogotá, May 21, 2025.
 By Daniel Santiago Salguero.
 Jim Amaral.
 Walnut Tree (Árbol de Nueces), 36 x 54 cm.
 Pencil and ink on paper.
 1965.
 Photo courtesy of the artist Daniel Santiago Salguero (DSS) Master Jim, the column is partly about how artists narrate themselves.
-Could you speak […]
+Could you […]

 Women to the Front: A Living Archive of Feminist Creative Power